 Opossum Country is a short story-driven horror game made with GB Studio by Ben Jelter (who also contributes to our site).
 The game was made as part of the Scream FM Game Jam, the theme being to create a horror game within the 10 day time restriction.
-Participants were able to use any game engine they wanted, and Ben teamed up with Dana Jennings for the story as well as Lunchz game’s music.
+Participants were able to use any game engine they wanted, and Ben teamed up with his wife Dana Jelter for the story as well as Lunchz game’s music.

 Set in the rural backwaters of a town, Opossum Country’s setup is reminiscent of horror pieces like Deliverance and The Hills Have Eyes, although the game slowly turns into more body-horror/occult.
 The game’s story has enough depth to keep you guessing about what is going to happen next, but I won’t spoil anything here so we’ll leave it at that.